 My Easel Tube

-You can download it at the link below.
+You can download it Here

 This Easel PSP tube was made for this tut.
 DO NOT share it or use elsewhere without my permission.

 I used HW Stone which is a pay font so I can unable to supply it.

 1 Tube and between 4 and 7 Images of your choice, all by the same artist.

 I am using the wonderful art of Suzanne Woolcott.

 Unfortunately Suzanne is no longer selling her tubes so please use an artist you have permission for.

 Ok we are ready to start.

 Open the Easel tube making sure the clips layer remains hidden, the tube and the images in psp.
 Press Shift D to duplicate them and close the originals.